 Yes, actually.
-At Lao Café they’ll be serving up dishes like Pla Pao Gluer, salt-grilled whole fish with aubergine chilli dip and vermicelli noodles, and Hoi Dong, a pickled clam and papaya salad.
-There’s also the Asian sausage soop (not soup, salad) and, for the particularly adventurous, Om Hed, a mixed mushroom soup (actual soup) with ants’ eggs (actual ants’ eggs).
+At Lao Café they’re serving up dishes like Pla Pao Gluer, salt-grilled whole fish with aubergine chilli dip and vermicelli noodles, and Hoi Dong, a pickled clam and papaya salad.
+There’s also the Asian sausage soop (salad, not soup) and, for the particularly adventurous, Om Hed, a mixed mushroom soup (actual soup) with ants’ eggs (actual ants’ eggs).

 Just don’t say it too loudly, everyone will want them…

 NOTE: Lao Café is open daily from 12-10.30pm (11pm Fri & Sat), and only takes reservations for 6 or more people.
 You can find out more HERE.

 Lao Café | 60 Chandos Place, WC2N 4HG